 Automatic Freshman Scholarships (No Application Needed)

 Eligibility: American Indian or Alaska Native, Asian, Black or African American, Hispanic/Latino, Native Hawaiian or other Pacific Islander, U.S. citizen or a graduate from eligible high schools.
 Students must participate in the MORE Mentoring Program.
-For further information, reference the "Diversity" brochure or contact the IIC Office at 660-562-1367.
+For further information, reference the "Diversity" brochure or contact the Office of Multicultural Student Success at 660.562.1367.

 Graduates of the following Missouri high schools may also be considered for the Cultural Enrichment Scholarship.

 Alta Vista Charter School

 Central Senior High School

 Imagine Renaissance Academy of Environmental Science and Math-Kansas City

 Scholarships will only be awarded to students after confirmation that the IB Diploma has been earned, send in a hard copy of your IB diploma to the Office of Scholarships and Financial Assistance or have it sent electronically from the International Baccalaureate Office